gweinz/myCache/README.md

 Will open a socket to listen for connections over TEST on the Unix domain.
 The python client script shows how to connect simply.

 The server only accepts GET or DEL commands followed by a KEY to retrieve or invalidate keys from a Cache.
-At the moment this lacks the ability to store actual data beyond the keys however that will be implemented soon.
+For simplicity sake I emulated the process of storing data in the hash by assigned each new node with a random integer as its value.
+The capacity is set to 10 so once 10 items are in the cache any further get operations will result in an eviction that defaults to LRU.